vineetmimrot/runner/docs/adrs/0550-Credscan-for-secret-scan.md

 We have created PoC and found that each invocation of CredScan takes around 15-20ms.

 ## Consequences
-By using this library into Runner, we can prevent many types of secret leaks.
+By using this library into Runner, it will give a really wide coverage of credential types without each Action need to explicitly take care of it.
+This will be useful for CD workflows which deal with sensitive credentials.